Overview

 Throughout the course, there is a constant emphasis on the link between theory and practice, in order for students to become critically informed and reflective practitioners.

-This Education and Special Educational Needs with Foundation Year (Hons) course from Liverpool John Moores University explores education in its broadest sense and draws on aspects of sociology, history, politics, psychology and philosophy to provide an understanding of current educational thinking and practice.
+This Education and Special Educational Needs with Foundation Year (Hons) course at Liverpool John Moores University explores education in its broadest sense and draws on aspects of sociology, history, politics, psychology and philosophy to provide an understanding of current educational thinking and practice.
 In your second year of study there is an extended work placement, so that you can gain the experience and practice you need before embarking on further study or a career.

 Employability